Wheezy Caching comes with the following cache implementations:

 dependency.add(cache, 'k4')

-Note that module b have no idea about keys used in module a.
-Instead they share virtually cache dependency.
+Note that module b has no idea about keys used in module a.
+Instead they share a cache dependency virtually.

-Once we need invalidate items related to cache dependency this is what we do:
+Once we need to invalidate items related to cache dependencies, this is what we do:

 dependency = CacheDependency('master-key')